-To estimate VR-lifespans, we need to know how to upper-bound quantities like $\rho(\cdot; \N_{r}(\kappa(\X)\subset L^\infty(\X)))$, for which Theorem~\ref{thm:fillrad-urysohn-width} is not applicable: the set $\N_{r}(\kappa(\X)\subset L^\infty(\X))$ is not compact (even after taking the closure).
+To estimate VR-lifespans, we need to know how to upper-bound quantities like $\rho\big(\cdot; \N_{r}(\kappa(\X)\subset L^\infty(\X))\big)$, for which Theorem~\ref{thm:fillrad-urysohn-width} is not applicable: the set $\N_{r}(\kappa(\X)\subset L^\infty(\X))$ is not compact (even after taking the closure).
 One way to deal with non-compactness is to intersect $\N_r(\kappa(\X)\subset L^\infty(\X))$ with the closure of the convex hull of $\X$, like we did in \Cref{thm:fillrad-treewidth-conv}.
-That theorem, together with the inequality $\TW_k(\cdot) \le \AW_{k-1}(\cdot)$, will give us a bound on $\rho(\cdot; \N_{r}(\kappa(\X)\subset L^\infty(\X)))$ in terms of the Alexandrov width of $\cN_r(\kappa(\X)\subset \cconv(\kappa(\X)))$.
+That theorem, together with the inequality $\TW_k(\cdot) \le \AW_{k-1}(\cdot)$, will give us a bound on $\rho\big(\cdot; \N_{r}(\kappa(\X)\subset L^\infty(\X))\big)$ in terms of the Alexandrov width of $\cN_r\big(\kappa(\X)\subset \cconv(\kappa(\X))\big)$.
 It turns out the latter can be interpreted in terms of the Urysohn width.

 \begin{rmk}[$L^\infty$-interpretation of Urysohn width] In the inequality $\rho(\omega; \X) \leq \frac12 \UW_{k-1}(\X)$, the left-hand side is defined via the Kuratowski embedding in $L^\infty(\X)$, and it is instructive to interpret the right-hand side as well, in a way compatible with the picture of $\kappa(\X)$ sitting in $L^\infty(\X)$.
-This interpretation goes back to V.~Tikhomirov~\cite{tikhomirov1976some}.
-Some references in English are~\cite[Appendix~1, Proposition~(D)]{gromov1983filling} or~\cite[Theorem~2.1.9 and Definition~2.3.1]{balitskiy2021bounds}; we provide here a short summary.
+This interpretation goes back to Tikhomirov~\cite{tikhomirov1976some}.
+Some references in English are~\cite[Appendix~1, Proposition~(D)]{gromov1983filling} by Gromov and~\cite[Theorem~2.1.9 and Definition~2.3.1]{balitskiy2021bounds} by Balitskiy.
+Here we provide a short summary.
 The width $\UW_{k-1}(\X)$ can be equivalently defined as the infimal number $\delta>0$ such that there is map $f: \X \to L^\infty(\X)$ whose image is at most $(k-1)$-dimensional complex in $L^\infty(\X)$, and such that $\|\kappa(x) - f(x)\|_\infty \le \delta/2$ for all $x \in \X$.
 In a nutshell, Theorem~\ref{thm:fillrad-urysohn-width} says that one can try killing higher homology of $\X$ by deforming $\kappa(\X)$ to a low-dimensional complex inside $L^\infty(\X)$, and if every point moves by some controlled distance, then we get an estimate for the filling radius.
 This interpretation can be shortly reformulated as follows:

 \end{rmk}